asesidaa/GC-local-server-rewrite/README.md

 # Online Matching

+Run GCRelayServer on server.

+In `matching.json`, change `RelayServer` and `RelayPort` to the relay server IP and port.

-Open GCRelayServer, make sure the event is set to online (play_mode = 0).
+Make sure the event is set to online (play_mode = 0).

+Note that if you quit game when matching is not complete, it is suggested to restart the server, otherwise it will introduce the bug of non-existing player being included in match.